zinho02/lorawan-pq/README.md

-Repository for the paper _Enabling Post-Quantum Cryptography in IoT: A LoRaWAN Static Root Keys Case_
+Repository for the paper _Enhancing LoRaWAN Security: Addressing Static Root Keys with Post-Quantum Cryptography_

 Each csv file corresponds to the measured data used in the paper.